-Does tax audit selection methodology have an impact on corporate tax evasion and noncompliance?
+Using administrative data for the universe of corporate tax returns from Pakistan, I investigate whether tax audit selection methodology has an impact on corporate tax evasion and noncompliance?

-Using the 1918 influenza pandemic, I provide empirical evidence to emphasize that policies directed at vulnerable segments can reduce baseline health inequities that can lead to long term decrease in inequality
+Using the influenza pandemic of 1918, I provide empirical evidence to emphasize that policies directed at vulnerable segments can reduce baseline health inequities that can lead to long term decrease in inequality

 Fetal origins hypothesis by David Barker stated that in utero exposure to negative health shocks increased chances of cardiovascular disease in adulthood.
 Using the influenza pandemic of 1918, influential literature shows that all those in utero during the pandemic have considerably reduced adult socioeconomic outcomes but when differences in parental socioeconomic status (SES) are accounted for, the negative effects disappear entirely.